rivms/workshop-edge-to-cloud/step-002-cloud-field-gateway-config/README.md

    ![hostname config](assets/hostname-config.png)
 1. Replace the current value with fully qualified domain name of the vm.
    ![fqdn config](assets/fqdn-config.png)
-1. Save the changes and exit the text editor
+1. Save the changes and exit the text editor.
+If using the nano editor this is done by pressing **CTRL+X Y Enter**

 ### Edge Device Provisioning
 The provisioning process will begin once the IoT Edge service is restarted.
 The IoT Edge security daemon functions as a client of the Azure IoT Hub Device Provisioning service and will connect to the assigned IoT Hub instance and start the initial IoT Edge modules